Image Overview: git

 Cloning into '.github'...

-You can now check the contents of your workspace directory, where you should find the cloned repo.
+You can now check the contents of your workspace directory, where you will find the cloned repository: